Tremontaine/simple-text-expander/README.md

 - Type a shortcut followed by a trigger character (default is `:`) to expand text
 - Customizable trigger character via Settings
-- Dynamic variables including date, time, and clipboard content
+- Clipboard content access with %CLIPBOARD% variable
-- Cursor positioning with `%CURSOR%` variable
+- Cursor positioning with %CURSOR% variable
 - Simple, Material Design interface
 - Organize snippets with categories
 - Backup and restore functionality for your snippets